Logan Northern Australia Water Scheme: History

 not undertake a detailed hydrogeological study due to the objections of Karajarri people.

 Subsequently, in 2005, in a contract now expired, WAI joined with infrastructure company Tenix, to present the canal project to political leaders including Colin Barnett, who as opposition leader used the proposal as part of his unsuccessful 2005 state election campaign.
-He later admitted the plan was a mistake and cost him the 2005 WA State electionHe ruled it out when campaigning for the 2008 election but on 2 August 2012, after an election which brought him to the position of Premier and following Perth's driest July on record, Barnett raised the proposal again, saying that "from a technical or engineering point of view, it’s not difficult to do", as The Australian reported under the headline ‘Barnett’s waterway back on agenda’.
+He later admitted the plan was a mistake and cost him the 2005 WA State election He ruled it out when campaigning for the 2008 election but on 2 August 2012, after an election which brought him to the position of Premier and following Perth's driest July on record, Barnett raised the proposal again, saying that "from a technical or engineering point of view, it’s not difficult to do", as The Australian reported under the headline ‘Barnett’s waterway back on agenda’.
 The plan for water from the North was finally killed off in 2016 'Report kills off Colin’s canal idea' by the WA government's Department of Water, the report said "..taking supplies from “distant locations” is unaffordable."